-The reversal destroys the government's first and most high-profile conviction of an executive for the backdating scandal that swept technology companies earlier this decade.
-Reyes was convicted of conspiracy and fraud in August 2007 for backdating employee stock options.
-He was sentenced to 21 months in prison and given a $15 million fine.
+The 9th Circuit has thrown out former Brocade CEO Gregory Reyes' criminal conviction for backdating stock options and ordered a new trial because the prosecution misled jurors with false assertions during closing arguments.
+The reversal destroys the government's highest-profile conviction of an executive for the backdating scandal that swept tech companies this decade.
+Convicted in 2007 of conspiracy and fraud for backdating employee stock options, Reyes was sentenced to 21 months in prison and given a $15 million fine.